SolaceDev/solace-dev-codelabs/markdown/retail-dev-workshop/retail-dev-workshop.md

 2. Leave the _Shared_ checkbox unticked.
 3. **Description**: This event contains the details associated with validated furniture orders.
 4. **Logical Event Mesh**: Select _TemplateInitial_
-5. **Topic Address**: Use the topic builder to create the structure `retailco/order/update/validated/v1/B2C/furniture`, note: all topic levels are _Literal_ in this example.
+5. **Topic Address**: Use the topic builder to create the structure `retailco/order/update/validated/v1/B2C/furniture` by creating one topic level at a time.
+When you click _Create Level_, you'll have to fill out some details.
+Notes: all topic levels are _Literal_ in this example, and _Name_ refers to the actual value of that particular topic level (unless you are defining a _Variable_ topic level, in which case the name is simply an Event Portal-only logical label).
 6. **Value**: Select _Schema_ and then pick _OrderValidated_ from the dropdown.
 7. **Owners**: Click _Add/Remove Owners_ and choose yourself